-A countywide elected office with a four-year term, the Cole County Public Administrator's position is held by Joseph Kuensting.
-Mr. Kuensting has been the Public Administrator since January 1, 2017.
+A countywide elected office with a four-year term, the Cole County Public Administrator’s position is held by Ralph Jobe.
+Mr. Jobe has been the Public Administrator since July 1, 2020.

 Public Administrators serve as court appointed Personal Representatives in decedent’s estates, and as guardians and/or conservators for individuals who are unable to care for themselves or their property when there is no one else to serve.
 The office is assigned protective and executive accountability for the estates of deceased persons and the persons and estates of minors and incapacitated or disabled persons when there is no legal guardian or conservator or when no one competent to assume such duties is known or can be found.
 When ordered by the Court to assume such duties, the Public Administrator provides for the proper care of the person and protects the assets of an estate against injury, waste, theft, or loss.